 Your neighbors, most likely.
-The USDA reports that more than 41 million Americans (including 13 million children) go hungry every day.
+The USDA reports that more than 41 million Americans (including 13 million children) lack adequate food at some point during each year.
 Yet about 11.4 billion pounds of garden produce ends up as food waste each year, according to AmpleHarvest.org.
 We can change that, one garden at a time!

 It varies.
 Some food pantries accept donations any time they’re open.
 Others have specific drop-off schedules.
 Be sure to call ahead.